-Under the administration of the Center for Academic Success (CAS), Accessibility Services specializes in helping students and faculty determine and provide appropriate and reasonable academic accommodations for students with documented physical and/or mental disabilities in order to support their retention and graduation.
-Conditions covered by the Americans with Disabilities Act (ADA) may include cognitive impairments, learning challenges, mobility restrictions, psychiatric, physical disabilities, or chronic health disorders.
+Under the administration of the Center for Academic Success (CAS), Accessibility Services specializes in helping students and faculty determine and provide appropriate and reasonable academic accommodations for students with documented physical and/or mental disabilities in order to support their overall academic experience.
+Conditions covered by the Americans with Disabilities Act (ADA) may include cognitive impairments, learning challenges, mobility restrictions, psychiatric, physical disabilities, or chronic/recurring health disorders.

 Accessibility Services is committed to assisting students with permanent and temporary disabilities to gain equal access to academic programs, experiences, and facilities at HPU through academic support services, technology, and advocacy.
 Students are strongly encouraged to contact the office as far in advance as possible to ensure better access to available resources.
-The office is located on the downtown campus, Lower Bishop Building, 6th floor (1060 Bishop Street).
-Students may also contact the office via email at access@hpu.edu.
+The office is located on the downtown campus, Waterfront Plaza, Building 6, 4th floor.
+Students may also contact the office via phone at 808-544-1197 or by email at access@hpu.edu.
 More information is available at www.hpu.edu/access.